 The first stage of the operation was to cut down the overlying rock to about two feet above the bone layer.
-This is done by the methods of rock-cutting with drills, dynamite, and blasting powder, heavy picks and a team of horses and scraper to remove the debris.
+This was done by methods that involved boring into the sandstone with drills and then blasting away the rock with dynamite.
+Field crews then used heavy picks, scrapers, and a team of horses to remove the debris.

 After a narrow channel had been cut all around the block through the bone layer, it was undercut a bit and then bandaged.
 Several coats of shellac were applied and thoroughly dried in the hot sun before the bandaging began.
 Strips of burlap dipped in plaster of Paris were applied to the surface and then kneaded down to stick to the surface.
 The strips were laid parallel until the entire surface was covered, then a second set of strips were laid at right angles to the first.
 This formed a rigid and tough casing over the block and around the edges.